lgastako/project/README.md

 Yes, this project is named "project."
 Good luck searching for it. :)

+This project also is nowhere near working.
+I'm trying to spec it out via writing this README as if it were already complete.
+Then I'll build to that spec.

 The idea is that any given project has some common commands that need to be run, so we create a Projectfile or Cmdfile or Projection file or Project.ion or whatever, and it's basically like a Makefile, Vagrantfile, what have you, but